sachith-gunasekara/ngram-doc-classifier/README.md

 $ python3 -m src.evaluate
 ```

-This will dump a classification report into the directory specified in `--model-directory`.
+This will dump a classification report into the directory specified in `--models-directory`.

 **Note:** The classification report for our default model is already provided in the `./models` directory